Stratiz/Eden/README.md

 <br>

-Enable HTTP requests by going to [Home -> Game Settings -> Security -> Allow HTTP Requests] in studio (You may disable this after), then paste and run the following code:
+Enable HTTP requests by going to [Home -> Game Settings -> Security -> Allow HTTP Requests] in studio (You may disable this after), then paste and run the following code in the command bar [View -> Command Bar]:

 ```lua
 -- This has intentionally sloppy error handling, if it breaks let it break and report it.